• Individual Investor

 • Contingent beneficiaries can be added to an account to receive your assets if all your primary beneficiaries are deceased.
 The rules mentioned above regarding types and percentages for primary beneficiaries also apply for contingent beneficiaries.

-• The “per stirpes” designation can be added to any individual named as a beneficiary.
+• A “per stirpes” designation can be added to any individual named as a beneficiary.
 This designation allows the descendants of that beneficiary to receive that person’s share if he or she dies before you do.
 In other words, the children of a deceased beneficiary (related by blood or legal adoption) receive equal shares of that beneficiary’s allotment.

 Example: Bob has an IRA and two adult children, John and Jane.
 Bob has designated his children as equal beneficiaries per stirpes.

 Bob passes away, and so has Jane.
 Jane had three children.
 Bob’s IRA is split 50/50 between his children.
-However, because Jane is already deceased, her 50% is then divided equally between her three children.
+However, because Jane is deceased, her 50% is then divided equally between her three children.

 Why can’t I just name beneficiaries in my will?